 Paddle Board Rental

-Cedar Point Park is located 10 miles northeast of downtown Jacksonville with a trailhead parking lot along Cedar Point Road just west of Pumpkin Hill Road.
+Cedar Point Preserve is located 10 miles northeast of downtown Jacksonville with a trailhead parking lot along Cedar Point Road just west of Pumpkin Hill Road.
 The 618-acre conservation land supports several important natural communities; oak hammocks, pine flatwoods, and a freshwater marsh system and is surrounded by an intricate salt marsh ecosystem.
 This site is essential to preserve this area in order to protect and maintain the salt marsh tidal creek ecosystem and to preserve biological and hydrological functions of the upland forests.
 Forested areas within Cedar Point provide habitat for wildlife, including many wintering and migratory birds.
 It also provides protection from storm water runoff floods, winds, and other erosion processes.

 |Trails Equestrian (Miles)

 |Trails Unpaved (Miles)